Euro Sign

 About Euro Sign

-The Euro is the official currency of 20 European Union member states.
-The Euro sign € was designed in 1996, inspired by the Greek letter epsilon (ε) and the first letter E of Europe.
+The Euro is the official currency of 20 member states of the European Union.
+The Euro sign, €, was designed in 1996, inspired by the Greek letter epsilon and the first letter of Europe.

 How to Type Euro Sign